dottjt/plastic/README.md

 How to Kill a Chinaman is my first novel.

-It pursues in first-person, the thoughts and narratives of an unidentified character with severe mental illness.
-Notably, bipolar disorder and depression.
+It presents the first-person thoughts and narratives of an unidentified character with severe mental illness.
 The intention of the novel is to take you through a provocative theme-park of cynicism, violence and mania.
 I suppose you could describe it as a delicious free-for-all, taut against the distressed texture of the senses.

-The novel is largely inspired by the events in my own life, as well as the writing styles of William S. Burroughs' novel, Naked Lunch.
+The novel has largely been inspired by the events of my own life, as well as the writing styles of William S. Burroughs' novel, Naked Lunch.

 ## Repository Overview